alexyuly/chil/README.md

 The fundmental unit of traditional object-oriented systems is the *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) whose interface consists of a set of public functions called *methods*.
 Methods form the bridge of communication between instances of classes, called *objects*.
 In terms of a directed object graph, classes result in a high degree of bidirectional data flow, since in order for interaction to occur, an instance of class A must delegate control to an instance of class B which returns to class A.

-Moreover, common object-oriented languages like C++, Java, and JavaScript, support freely inheriting and overriding methods in order to define the particular control flow of a class.
+Moreover, popular object-oriented languages like C++, Java, and JavaScript, support freely inheriting and overriding methods in order to define the particular control flow of a class.
 Method inheritance and overrides tightly couple children to their parents, since modifying an inherited parent method or removing a parent override may result in unclear consequences as to the behavior of child methods.
 This makes object-oriented code unmaintainable over time, because base classes to become the foundation of a house of cards which can't be adjusted without shifting the whole system.

 Worse yet, objects may freely pass references around the object graph, allowing a reference to travel arbitrarily far from the object which constructed its own referenced object.
 If class A passes a reference to its own private field to a method of class B, then class B gains access to private data (or perhaps even functions) of class A, which completely violates the spirit of object-oriented encapsulation.